Aetherinox/csf-firewall/README.md

 <br />

 _The dark theme was officially integrated into ConfigServer Firewall.
-It will release with `v15.10` with a theme selector._
+It will release with `v` with a theme selector._

 </details>